digabi/usb-monster/README.md

 # USB-monster

-Command-line tool and GUI for creating massive number of USB memory sticks.
+Command-line tool and GUI for creating massive number of USB memory sticks and cron scripts to download and unzip latest Abitti image files.

  * [src/](src/README.md) Write `dd` images and verifies written disks.
    A state-of-the-art curses-based UI displays progress etc. This is what we currently use at the MEB to write USB memory sticks.
+ * `downloader/` Cron scripts which download latest Abitti images to `/opt/abitti-images`
  * [speed-test/](speed-test/README.md) Scripts which have been used to benchmark USB memory sticks in the MEB tendering processes.